Smoothing Slot Attention Iterations and Recurrences: Proposed Method

-Please refer to \Cref{tab:ablat} ablation studies for what numbers of iterations for first and non-first transforms to set.

-We simply reduce the number of SA iterations in non-first frame transforms $\boldsymbol{\Phi}_\mathrm{a}'$ to once, while always use three SA iterations in the first frame transform $\boldsymbol{\Phi}_\mathrm{a}$.
+We empirically use one SA iterations in non-first frame transforms $\boldsymbol{\Phi}_\mathrm{a}'$, while always three iterations in the first frame transform $\boldsymbol{\Phi}_\mathrm{a}$.
 Namely, we keep \Cref{eq:aggregat1,eq:s1m1} unchanged, while replacing \Cref{eq:aggregatt,eq:stmt} with:

-For conditioned SA like in SAVi \cite{kipf2021savi} and SAVi++ \cite{elsayed2022savipp}, they use homogeneous aggregation transforms, consisting of one single SA iteration for all frames.
-But we still use the full SA iterations on the first frame and single iteration on non-first frames.
-Them seem to believe that objects' bounding boxes as query initialization is informative enough.
+For conditional SA like in SAVi \citep{kipf2021savi} and SAVi++ \citep{elsayed2022savipp}, they use homogeneous aggregation transforms, consisting of one single SA iteration for all frames.
+But we still use three SA iterations on the first frame and one on non-first frames.
+They believe that objects' bounding boxes as query initialization is informative enough.
 But in fact, they still carry little object information, except the spatial information.
 Thus more iterations on the first frame is still necessary.
 Their ablation study leads them to believe that one iteration is better than more just because they were not aware of such recurrent transform homogeneity issue.

-Please refer to \Cref{tab:ablat} ablation studies for what numbers of iterations for first and non-first transforms to set.

-\textbf{Comment}.
-Our differentiation on the homogeneous transforms on SA recurrences across first and non-first frames reduces computation overhead.
-Specifically, the computation overhead are reduced by 2/3 on video's non-first frames, considering three SA iterations being reduced to one.
-This also improves the OCL performance on videos.
+\textit{Remark 3}.
+Our differentiated transforms have SA iterations in the recurrences, thus reducing computation overhead on videos.
+Refer to \Cref{tab:overhead} for details.